ImadMb/Snake-compiler-simulator/README.md

 # MADE BY: MOUTAAHIBE imed eddine
-This project, created in Java, is a compiler simulator that performs lexical, syntaxtic, and semantic analysis, mimicking the functionality of a real compiler.
+This project, created in Java, is a compiler simulator that simumates lexical, syntaxtic, and semantic analysis, mimicking the functionality of a real compiler.
 The simulator includes examples of pseudo code in the "Snake" language, demonstrating both correct usage and instances with syntaxtic and semantic errors.

 ## to use it download the content of the repository or fork it to your own repository and execute the main.java file